 USJ Donkey Kong Country 2026: Is Mine-Cart Madness Worth It?

 Early July, a weekday, 9:05 in the morning, 31°C outside, and I'm standing at the bottom of the freshly redone jungle passage in Super Nintendo World, my soles still wet from a puddle I stepped in over in the Mario zone.
 Right ahead is Donkey Kong Country, which opened on December 11, 2024.
 The stack of area timed-entry tickets in the staff member's hand had already jumped to 1:30pm, roughly the 40th batch.
-That trip I'd deliberately bought an Express Pass that includes Donkey Kong, because I wanted to walk this whole zone end to end and then do the math for you: this Mine-Cart Madness ride, is it actually worth the 120-minute wait?
+That trip I'd deliberately bought an Express Pass that includes Donkey Kong, because I wanted to walk this whole zone end to end and then do the math for you: this Mine-Cart Madness ride, is it actually worth 2.5 hours of your day?

 Where Exactly Is Donkey Kong Country?
 First, Know It's an Extension of Super Nintendo World